tuandung2812alt3/Localize-before-Answering/README.md

-# LOBA: Language-Optimized Boundary Attention for Medical VQA Segmentation
+# **LOBA**, Localizing Before Answering: A Benchmark for Grounded Medical Visual Question Answering

 This repository contains the code for **LOBA**, Localizing Before Answering: A Benchmark for Grounded Medical Visual Question Answering from IJCAI 2025